 4. Sensitivity Studies

 In this section, we will discuss the sensitivity of our model to column density, metallicity, star-formation history, and dust.
-For our baseline model, we made assumptions (detailed above) about these values.
-Here we hope to explore the results of relaxing these assumptions on our LOC models.
+For our baseline model, we made assumptions about these values.
+Here, we explore the results of relaxing these assumptions on our LOC models.

 4.1 Column Density

 We begin by exploring the effects of relaxing the column density criteria.
 For our baseline model, the stopping condition is either when the simulation converges or when N(H) = 1023 cm-2 is reached.
 When the column density criteria is no longer supplied, Cloudy has difficulty converging upon a solution with the calculations log(φH) > 21.
-Because our simulation ranges from 8 < log(φH) < 23, it is necessary to include the N(H) stopping criteria.
+Because our simulation grid ranges from 8 < log(φH) < 23, it is necessary to include the N(H) stopping criteria.
 However, if we take the restriction off, we find, for the most part, that there is no significant difference in the strength of the emission lines with log(φH) < 21.
-However, these simulations are not able to capture many of the peak equivalent widths for emission lines that are peaking at high N(H) and high log(φH) because Cloudy was unable to handle these conditions.
+However, these simulations are not able to capture many of the peak equivalent widths for emission lines that are peaking at high N(H) [IS THIS HIGH COLUMN DENSITY OR HIGH HYDROGEN DENSITY?] and high log(φH) because Cloudy was unable to handle these conditions.
 Thus, we find that the column density stopping criteria is necessary for our simulations to capture many of the peak Wλ but that it does not affect the strengths of the lines in general.

 4.2 Metallicity